araujo88/BitLDC/README.md

 ## Creating a BitLDC Identity

-Each individual sets up a BitLDC identity by creating a multisig wallet on the Bitcoin network.
+Each individual sets up a BitLDC identity by creating a multisig wallet on the Bitcoin network, which could be viewed as a birth certificate.
 This wallet is linked to their unique identity, determined by hashing personal data with SHA-256.
 The wallet is configured to require multiple signatures from pre-selected verifiers to certify death.

 # Protocol Mechanics